online-ml/river/README.md

     pip install creme

-You can also install the latest development version as so:
+You can also install the bleeding edge version as so:

     pip install git+https://github.com/creme-ml/creme
     # Or through SSH:
     pip install git+ssh://git@github.com/creme-ml/creme.git

-As for dependencies, `creme` mostly relies on Python's standard library.
-Sometimes it relies on `numpy`, `scipy`, and `scikit-learn` to avoid reinventing the wheel.
+If you're looking to contribute to ``creme`` and want to have a development setup, then please check out the [contribution guidelines](CONTRIBUTING.md).

 ## Quick example